 - MSN candidates are processed on an open and rolling basis; Advanced BSN through Licensing: two years of experience in nursing is recommended (not required) for the MSN degree and for graduate nursing certificate programs

 - Candidates must have earned an undergraduate degree from a regionally accredited college or university in the United States or from a recognized foreign institution.

 - Foreign students must submit TOEFL scores of at least 550 for the written exam, 213 for the computer exam or 79 on the internet-based exam.

-- Foreign students must submit course-by-course evaluations from an approved Thomas Edison State University agency.
+- Foreign students must submit course-by-course evaluations from an agency approved by Thomas Edison State University.
 The evaluation must state they have the equivalent for a United States regionally accredited degree.

 - Candidates must submit all official transcripts and documentation of past college credits, professional and/or military training and other experiences.

 - Candidates must complete the essay portion of the application.

 - For most schools, candidates must submit at least two Letters of Recommendation from individuals able to attest to their ability to complete a graduate degree.
 At least one should be from a person who has supervised the applicant.

 - For most schools, candidates must submit a current resume.

 - Candidates are required to have the following basic computer skills: ability to access the internet and experience with/knowledge about sending email.

 - Recommended undergraduate GPA is 2.75 for most graduate programs; some, such as the Master of Business Administration, require a higher GPA of 3.0.

 Students are not required to live in New Jersey to enroll in graduate programs at Thomas Edison State University.